-This is the May 2017 issue of Asian Military Review.
+This is the June/July 2017 issue of Asian Military Review.
 This is not the latest issue.
 To read the current month’s issue of the magazine, please subscribe here.

 - Pulse Column: Radar, Electronic Warfare and Tactical Communications: Catch up on all the latest defence radio frequency news and analysis in Thomas Withington’s regular Pulse column.